 A section of terms and definitions, which are used within a Product Specification.
-These are often useful references for the reader, and should reflect the content of the specification as well as the context it is tended to be used in.
+These are often useful references for the reader, and should reflect the content of the specification as well as the context it is intended to be used in.